 The decision must be made within 7 working days of the Adoption Panel meeting and must be recorded, together with reasons.

 The Panel Administrator will arrange for the applicants to be sent oral notification of the decision within 2 working days and written notice of the decision, signed by the Agency Decision Maker (Adoption), within 5 working days of the decision.
 See Appendix A: Standard Decision Letter – Not Suitable to Adopt.

 Where the decision is to approve the prospective adopter, they should be provided with information which explains the process of matching and the role of the Regional Adoption Agency (One Adoption West Yorkshire Procedures).

 Where the decision differs from the recommendation of the Adoption Panel, a copy of the Panel recommendation will be sent to the applicant/s with the written notification of the decision.

 All successful applicants will be allocated an adoption link worker whose task is to support the adopters through the period of waiting for a placement, identify any further training needs, arrange updated medical examinations as requested by the Medical Adviser, consider any potential matches and discuss any such matches with the approved adopters before a match is presented to the Adoption Panel.
 The adoption link worker will visit at least once every 6 months.

-Approved adopters will be asked to be available for children from the local authority area in need of an adoptive placement, after which they will be informed of and referred to Adoption Match and/or to One Adoption West Yorkshire/other adoption agencies with children waiting for placements, with their consent.
+Approved adopters will be asked to be available for children from the local authority area in need of an adoptive placement, after which they will be informed of and referred to One Adoption West Yorkshire/other adoption agencies with children waiting for placements, with their consent.

 Approved prospective adopters should be encouraged to identify children they might be suitable to adopt.
 This can be through attending Adoption Activity and Exchange Days and viewing publications such as Children Who Wait.